fsoubes/FilterRank/rank_filters.md

 ### Naive Algorithm

-A max and min filter are non-linear digital filtering techniques often used to find respectively the brightest ordarkest points in an image.
+A max and min filter are non-linear digital filtering techniques often used to find respectively the brightest or darkest points in an image.
 A max filter operate like a median filter but will search the maximum value among the neighboring pixels instead of computing the median of the neighborhood to create the output image.
 Likewise, a min filter will search the minimum value of the neighborhood.

 The naive algorithm for the max filter is the same as the one from the median filter, but rather than computing the median from the neighboring pixels values, instead compute the maximum value.
 To improve it, after computing the max value for the first pixel in the row, when moving the window to the right, compute the maximum value from the new pixels (the ones from the rightmost column).
 If this maximum is greater than the previous one use this new value.
 Else, check the pixels from the leftmost column of the previous window.
 If they do not contain the previous maximum value, use this value as the new maximum.
 Else, compute the maximum value of the new window using the naive algorithm.
 ### Improved algorithm